OpenRailAssociation/technical-committee/new-project-questionnaire.md

 # Questionnaire for projects intending to join the OpenRail Association

-As a project intending to join the OpenRail Association, please fill out this questionnaire and send it to the Technical Committee.
-See the [incubation process](incubation_process.md) for details about criteria and requirements for new projects and how it works to get new projects into the association.
+*As a project intending to join the OpenRail Association, please fill out this questionnaire and send it to the Technical Committee.
+See the [incubation process](incubation_process.md) for details about criteria and requirements for new projects and how it works to get new projects into the association.*

-## Questions
+*Copy this template and fill in your answers to the questions in the sections below.*

-* What is the project's name?
+##  What is the project's name?

-* Describe the project.
+## Describe the project.
 What does the project do, why is it valuable, where does it come from?

-* Who are the maintainers of the project (these will be the primary contacts for the OpenRail Association)?
+## Who are the maintainers of the project (these will be the primary contacts for the OpenRail Association)?

-* Which organizations are sponsoring/contributing to the project?
+## Which organizations are sponsoring/contributing to the project?

-* Where is the code hosted?
+## Where is the code hosted?

+## Which exact repositories do you intend to  transfer to the GitHub organization of the OpenRail Association?

-* What is the project's main license?
+## What is the project's main license?

-* What other licenses does the project use, e.g. for included 3rd party code?
+## What other licenses does the project use, e.g. for included 3rd party code?

-* Are any trademarks associated with the project?
+## Are any trademarks associated with the project?

-* Does the project have a web site?
+## Does the project have a web site?
 Where is it?
+Are you ok with moving it to be hosted by the OpenRail Association?

-* What are the communication channels the project uses (such as mailing lists, Slack, IRC, etc.)?
+## What are the communication channels the project uses (such as mailing lists, Slack, IRC, etc.)?

-* What is the project's leadership team and decision-making process?
+## What is the project's leadership team and decision-making process?

+## How is it decided if and when a pull request is merged?

+## How can someone become a committer or a maintainer to/of the project?

-* How is development of the project planned and organized?
+## How is development of the project planned and organized?
 Is this transparent to the public?

-* What is the project's roadmap?
+## What is the project's roadmap?

-* What other organizations in the world should be interested in this project?
+## What other organizations in the world should be interested in this project?

-* Why would this project be a good candidate for inclusion in the OpenRail Association?
+## Why would this project be a good candidate for inclusion in the OpenRail Association?

-* What is the project's plan for growing in maturity if accepted within the OpenRail Association?
+## What is the project's plan for growing in maturity if accepted within the OpenRail Association?

 ## Concluding statements